Ishan007-bot/travel-bucket-list/README.md

-# Travel Bucket List - Phase 2
+# Travel Bucket List - Phase 3

 This is a React application for creating and managing a travel bucket list.
-This repository currently contains the Phase 1 & 2 implementations.
+This repository currently contains Phases 1-3 implementations.

 ## Current Implementation